-Those craving the scenery and crunch of golden leaves will ‘fall’ for these epic hiking trails in the USA.
+Those craving the scenery and crunch of golden leaves will ‘fall’ hard for these: our top picks of trails and routes for the best hiking in the USA.
 Whether you’re trekking solo or with your favorite walking companions, these scenic routes offer a beguiling way to explore the natural beauty of America.

 From gushing waterfall walks and family-friendly routes to epic treks in the Great Outdoors, fall is the ideal season to get off the couch and immerse yourself in the wonder of Mother Nature.
-We’ve cherry-picked some of our favorite hiking trails in America to inspire you to get out and explore!
+We’ve cherry-picked some of the best hiking trails in the USA to inspire you to get out and explore!

 - Fall hiking trails in California